-Prof. Ashutosh Tiwari is Director at Institute of Advanced Materials, Sweden; Secretary General, International Association of Advanced Materials; Chairman and Managing Director of VBRI Sverige AB and AAA Innotech Pvt.
-Ltd; Editor-in-Chief, Advanced Materials Letters and Editorial Board Member, Nature Scientific Report; a materials chemist and Docent in the Applied Physics with the specialization of Biosensors and Bioelectronics from Linköping University, Sweden.
-Prof. Tiwari has several national and international affiliations including in the United States of America, Europe, Japan, China and India.
-Just after completed his PhD, he joined as young scientist at National Physical Laboratory, India and later moved to University of Wisconsin, USA for postdoctoral research.
-He obtained various prestigious fellowships including Marie Curie, The European Commission; JSPS (regular and bridge fellow), Japan and SI, Sweden.
-His research focus is on the design and advanced applications of cutting edge stimuli-responsive materials for smart biodevices.
-He is actively involved in the undergraduate, post graduate and PhD teaching in the field of intelligent materials, nanomaterials and atom-thick materials for biomedical, biosensing and bioenergy devices.
-Prof. Tiwari is recipient of prestigious 'The Nano Award', 'Innovation in Materials Science Award' and 'Advanced Materials Medal' for his notable contributions to smart materials and biomedical nanotechnology.
-He has 500+ publications in the field of advanced materials and nanotechnology.
-He has edited/authored more than 100 books on advanced materials and technology for esteemed publishers.
-He is the series editor of the Advanced Materials series published by Scrivener Publishing and John Wiley & Sons; and Advanced Nanomaterials Series, Elsevier.
-He is a founder member & chair of Advanced Materials Congress Series, Global Graphene Forum; Baltic Conference Series on the New Age Technology and Innovations; NRI Technology Meet; International Conference on Material Science and Technology; Smart Materials and Surfaces; Nanomaterials and Nanotechnology; and World Technology Forum famous international events of materials science and technology and also bilateral events such as Sweden-Japan Nano, Indo-Swedish Advanced Materials Forum, etc. Prof. Tiwari serves as scientific evaluator, member of experts in several panels and committee to various governmental and non-governmental agencies; member of PhD committee, and have been invited for plenary, keynote and invited lectures in the over 50 countries.
-His current research on self-powered and zipper-like bioelectronics, nanobioreactors, programmable bioelectronics, on/off-switchable biodevices, triggered theranostics, affinity/MIP surfaces and smart nanosystems realized by the integration of smart architecting has emerged as a versatile platform for building a new age technological outlet to tackle key challenges in medical, energy supply and environmental issues.
+Ashutosh Tiwari is a Director at Institute of Advanced Materials, IAAM; Secretary General, International Association of Advanced Materials; Chairman and Managing Director of VBRI Sverige AB and AAA Innotech Pvt.
+Ltd; Editor-in-Chief, Advanced Materials Letters; and Guest Editor, 2D Materials in Biosensors & Bioelectronics for the Special issue of Biosensors and Bioelectronics, Elsevier.
+Prof. Tiwari has several honorary professorship affiliations since 2009.
+Just after completed his PhD from University of Allahabad in 2005, he joined as young scientist at National Physical Laboratory, India and later moved to University of Wisconsin, USA for postdoctoral research.
+He obtained various prestigious fellowships including Marie Curie, The European Commission; JSPS (regular and bridge fellow), Japan; SI, Sweden; and from INSA, CSIR & DST, India.
+He is actively involved in the translational research in the area of digital health, security, and cutting-edge technologies for new age devices.
+He taught courses on the intelligent materials, nanomaterials and atom-thick materials for biomedical, biosensing and energy devices.
+Dr. Tiwari is recipient of prestigious 'The Nano Award', 'Innovation in Materials Science Award' and 'Advanced Materials Medal' for his notable contributions to smart materials and biomedical nanotechnology.
+He has about 200 peer-reviewed publications in the field of materials science and nanotechnology including 50+ edited books on the advanced materials and nanotechnology.
+He is the series editor of the Advanced Materials book series published by Scrivener Publishing and co-published with John Wiley & Sons; Series Editor of the Advanced Nanomaterials Series, published by Elsevier in collaboration with VBRI Press and a founder member & chair of Advanced Materials Congress and Graphene Forum, USA, Europe and Asia; Smart Materials and Surfaces; International Conference on Material Science and Technology and Nanomaterials and Nanotechnology.
+Prof. Tiwari serves as scientific evaluator, member of experts in several panels and committee to various governmental and non-governmental agencies; member of PhD committee, and have been invited for 50+ plenary, keynote and invited lectures in the international conferences.

 IAM is dedicated to accomplishing a sophisticated level in different technologies that are helpful solving global problems through dedicated endeavours focusing on competitive and friendly technologies.
 These areas are creating interesting results that are increasing our knowledge to the existing research in areas of energy, water technology, advanced materials & engineering, healthcare technology and sustainable developments maintaining core and shared facilities, vocational training, technological entrepreneurship and fostering collegial exchanges of international expertise.